A Kernel Score Perspective on Forecast Disagreement and the Linear Pool: Divergence and Entropy for Specific Scoring Rules

 \subsection{Energy Score}

-The energy score is a multivariate generalization of the CRPS.
-It is a kernel score with $L(z,\widetilde{z}) = ||\widetilde{z}-z|| = \sqrt{\sum_{l=1}^k (\widetilde z_l-z_l)^2}$ and $\Omega = \mathbb{R}^k$ \citep[Section 5.1]{GneitingRaftery2007}.\footnote{\citeauthor{GneitingRaftery2007} consider a more general formulation of the Energy Score.
-The variant considered here obtains when setting $\beta = 1$ (in their notation).} From (\ref{score}), the Energy Score is given by
+The Energy Score is a multivariate generalization of the CRPS.
+It is a kernel score with $L(z,\widetilde{z}) = ||\widetilde{z}-z|| = \sqrt{\sum_{l=1}^k (\widetilde z_l-z_l)^2}$ and $\Omega = \mathbb{R}^k$ \citep[Section 5.1]{GneitingRaftery2007}. \citeauthor{GneitingRaftery2007} consider a more general formulation of the Energy Score.
+The variant considered here obtains when setting $\beta = 1$ (in their notation).
+From (\ref{score}), the Energy Score is given by

-\cite{KnueppelEtAl2022} propose using its entropy function for testing the calibration of multivariate forecast distributions.
+as before, $X$ and $\widetilde{X}$ are two independent draws from $F$. \cite{KnueppelEtAl2022} propose using the Energy Score's entropy function for testing the calibration of multivariate forecast distributions.
 For the Energy Score, the disagreement term $D$ at (\ref{disagreement_lp}) is given by

 While we are not aware of existing applications of this disagreement measure, it seems useful for comparing multivariate forecast distributions, as considered by \cite{CumingsEtAl2021} in the context of vector autoregressions for macroeconomic variables.
-We present empirical evidence on the new disagreement measure in Section \ref{sec:emp2}.
+We present empirical evidence on this disagreement measure in Section \ref{sec:illustration}.